canbolayir/canbolayir/README.md

-Hi 👋 My name is Can Bolayır
+Hi 👋 Its Can Bolayır
 ============================

 new learner